-The military offers a wide variety of jobs that allow you to build a great career while serving your country and they pay great too.
-Compensation includes base pay, housing allowance, food allowance and other Special Military Pay.
-If you are considering a military career, income could be a compelling factor in your decision.
+The U.S. military offers various jobs that allow you to build a great career while serving your country.
+Compensation often includes base pay, housing allowance, food allowance and many other unique military benefits that can be tax-free income.
+If you are considering a U.S. military career, income could be a compelling factor in your decision.

-What are the branches of the military?
+What are the branches of the U.S. military?

-This is the main ground-force of the United States and its primary function is to protect and defend the country with ground troops, attack helicopters, artillery, tactical nuclear weapons and other weapons.
+This is the main ground force of the United States and its primary function is to protect and defend the country with ground troops, attack helicopters, artillery, tactical nuclear weapons and other weapons.

 Which military branch pays the most?